How to Keep Warm in Winter

 No content available.

 Keeping warm is a basic need we all share.
-As we go into winter’s chilliest months, we present our top tips for keeping cozy that don’t include turning up the furnace!
+As we enter winter’s chilliest months, we present our top tips for staying cozy that don’t include turning up the furnace!

 Here are some tips—from Almanac editors and readers—about staying warm.
 These aren’t “big” projects like buying a new heating system—just inexpensive, resourceful ways to help you warm up now!